Naulila Monument

 Within 10km of the Etosha entrance this mid-range lodge offers an ideal base from which to explore the park

-One of the four camps situated inside the park, generally less popular with visitors than Okaukuejo or Namutoni but has the advantage of a secluded quiet spot lit waterhole
+One of the five camps situated inside the park, generally less popular with visitors than Okaukuejo or Namutoni but has the advantage of a secluded quiet spot lit waterhole

 Luxury accommodation, each unit with private pool, great place to spoil yourself.
 Guided tours on private nature reserve and inside Etosha Park

-Extremely busy accommodation inside the park with a good spot-lit waterhole, great choice if location is deciding factor on where to stay
+Extremely popular and busy accommodation inside the park with a good spot-lit waterhole, great choice if location is deciding factor on where to stay

 Upmarket accommodation, situated on private game reserve with easy access to the National Park